 Sometimes, you might want to use the GET method instead of POST.
 For example, in search forms.
 Here’s how it works:

-1. Change the form’s method to GET:
+- Change the form’s

-$email = $_GET["email"];
+$_GETinstead of$_POST:$name = $_GET["name"]; $email = $_GET["email"];

 The main difference is that GET sends data in the URL, while POST sends it in the background.
 Use POST for sensitive data and GET for non-sensitive data.